rachitshukla08/pizza-shop/README.md

 # PIZZA SHOP APPLICATION

-This application simulates the behavior of a pizza restaurant, allowing users to place orders, track their progress through different stages, and shop owners to manage the overall stages.
+This application simulates the behavior of a pizza restaurant, allowing users to place orders, track their progress through different stages, and to manage the overall stages.

+## Features

+### Order Placement

+Users can place pizza orders through a form with several different variations of pizza.
+The pizza shop can handle a maximum of 10 concurrent orders at which the users will be presented with a warning in the form, still if they try to submit an order they will be restricted to do the same.

+### Order Tracking

+Each order progresses through different stages: Order Placed, Order in Making, Order Ready, and Order Picked.
+Orders are displayed in each stage sorted in order of their delay in each stage.
+Orders can be moved from one stage to the next by clicking on the next button.
+Users can track the time spent in each stage.
+Different pizzas have different making times according to their sizes.
+If at any stage the time exceeds the limit, the order will be highlighted in red.

+### Main Display

+Provides an overview of all orders in progress with total time spent and order ID, as well as the total number of orders delivered today.
+Users can cancel the order before the order is ready.
+The time stops once the order is picked up.
+Total number of orders delivered is also displayed.

+###

+## Technologies Used

+### React

+### Redux

+### HTML and CSS

+### JavaScript

+### GIT

 ## Available Scripts